Eka Vogelnik

-Eka Alenka Vogelnik (born 1946, Ljubljana) is a Slovene illustrator, costume designer, puppeteer and director.
+Eka Alenka Vogelnik (5 July 1946 – 6 November 2024) was a Slovene illustrator, costume, scenography, and puppet designer, puppeteer, director and university teacher.

 Career

-Eka Vogelnik graduated in architecture and painting, and works primarily as an illustrator, set and costume designer, as well as in puppet making and puppeteering.
-She has illustrated over 30 books, been the artistic designer for more than 30 theatre productions and is the author of 7 puppet shows, and numerous film and TV productions.
-In the recent years she has been involved mainly in developing different types of puppets and teaching puppetry.
+Eka Vogelnik graduated in architecture and painting, and worked primarily as an illustrator, set and costume designer, as well as in puppet making and puppeteering.
+She illustrated over 30 books, was the artistic designer for more than 30 theatre productions, author of 7 puppet shows and numerous film and TV productions.
+In the later years of her career, she was involved mainly in developing different types of puppets and teaching puppetry.

 Films

 Some of her puppet animated films, mostly using stop-motion animation are: